 Why Learn To Code?

+Coding, also called programming, is the language computers speak.
 Just like you can have different dialects of a language, computer programming languages come in different flavors.
-Some are easy to learn and some are very complex.
-Children are usually first introduced to block-based programming which simply means that the focus is taken away from the actual language itself and instead the emphasis is placed on learning the syntax and rules first.
+Some are easy to learn, and some are very complex.
+Children are usually first introduced to block-based programming, which simply means that the focus is taken away from the actual language itself, and instead, the emphasis is placed on learning the syntax and rules first.

-For example, rather than worry about the exact way to instruct a computer to make a conditional decision based on two different variables (i.e. if this pencil is blue, then change the font to blue but if the pencil is green, change the font to green), block-based programming focuses on the idea that you can tell a computer to make conditional decisions and offers an easy, drag and drop solution to setting those instructions.
+For example, rather than worry about the exact way to instruct a computer to make a conditional decision based on two different variables (i.e. if this pencil is blue, then change the font to blue, but if the pencil is green, change the font to green), block-based programming focuses on the idea that you can tell a computer to make conditional decisions and offers an easy, drag, and drop solution to setting those instructions.

+It is helpful to think of programming as writing a recipe for a computer to follow much like you would write one for a meal you want someone else to cook.
 It is important your instructions are clear and precise.
-The rest of this guide to further explore the three most popular block-based programming platforms your daughter can use to learn how to code.
+Use the rest of this guide to further explore the three most popular block-based programming platforms your daughter can use to learn how to code.